Object-Centric Vision Token Pruning for Vision Language Models: Proposed Method

-Here $\bm{\phi_\mathrm{VLM}}$ is the inference model. $\bm{V}$ and $\bm{L}$ are the vision and language parts of the inference task sample, respectively, with $\bm{L}$ mainly defining the task while $\bm{V}$ mainly providing the required information. $\bm{O}$ is the inference output and let us denote $\bm{Y}$ as the ground-truth answer.
+A vision-language inference task via a VLM has the form: Here $\bm{\phi_\mathrm{VLM}}$ is the inference model. $\bm{V}$ and $\bm{L}$ are the vision and language parts of the inference task sample, respectively, with $\bm{L}$ mainly defining the task while $\bm{V}$ mainly providing the required information. $\bm{O}$ is the inference output and let us denote $\bm{Y}$ as the ground-truth answer.

 Basically, the \textbf{ideal objective} of VTP for VLMs is to remove the vision tokens that have least impact on the inference task given the budget.
-This requires us to develop an pruner that can prune vision tokens that cause the least average accuracy drop in all inference tasks:
+This requires us to develop an pruner that can prune vision tokens that cause the least average accuracy drop in all inference tasks: Here $\bm{\phi}_\mathrm{p}^*$ is the ideal pruner, keeping the most \textit{important} vision tokens $\bm{V}_\mathrm{p}^*$, according to the vision input $\bm{V}$ and language input $\bm{L}$, as well as the inference model $\bm{\phi}_\mathrm{VLM}$.